seiteta/seiteta.github.io_old/_posts/2014-12-04-machine-learning-notes.md

 ### Supervised learning

-Supervised learning means that the algorithm know "correct" outputs.
+Supervised learning means that the algorithm know the "correct" outputs.

 Regression problem: when the outputs have continuous values.
 Example: Housing price vs Housing size.